gereon-t/oaemapi/README.md

 ```

 ### Endpoints
-Once the server is running, you can see the documentation using http://127.0.0.1:8000/docs.
 #### **/api**
 The /api endpoint is used to request the obstruction adaptive elevation mask (OAEM).
 The OAEM represents the obstruction of the sky view due to
 buildings using elevation angles.
 The endpoint returns a JSON object containing the OAEM in "azimuth:elevation, ..."-format.
 It is given with an azimuth resolution of 1 degree.